Previous dayApril 28, 2026Next day

 19.8 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.3 earthquake 62 km ENE of Ouzinkie, Alaska with origin time 21:43 UTC on April 28, 2026.
+On April 28, 2026 at 21:43 UTC, a magnitude 2.3 earthquake struck 62 km ENE of Ouzinkie, Alaska.
 The hypocenter lay at 19.8 km, placing this in the shallow crustal category.
-The epicenter is at 58.151°, -151.542°.
+Coordinates: 58.151°, -151.542°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28